 - Is Buster having a tough time passing stool or urine?
 Is Fluffy spending hours sitting or lying in the litter box?

 - Has Fluffy changed her litter habits?
 Especially – has she started avoiding the litter box?

 - Is Buster losing his once-perfect housetraining habits?
-Is he doing his business in the house?

 - Is she having trouble getting around, or favoring one or more legs?